-Sentinels of Freedom is a national nonprofit organization that helps severely wounded post-9/11 veterans successfully transition to civilian life by providing comprehensive personal support and removing financial obstacles.
+Sentinels of Freedom is a national nonprofit organization that helps severely wounded post-9/11 veterans successfully transition to civilian life by providing comprehensive personal support.
 Our work helps these brave individuals complete their education, find career-focused employment, and gain financial independence.
 We complement their own individual drive, motivation, and positive attitude with meaningful assistance.
-Our support ranges from housing and living subsidies to financial coaching to mentoring and career transition assistance.
+Our support ranges from financial coaching to mentoring and career transition assistance.
 We help fill the gaps to ensure these brave individuals can achieve success in their post-military journey.

 WHAT DOES THE SENTINEL'S BRIDGE FOR EDUCATION INCLUDE?

 The Bridge for Education is a multi-year comprehensive support program that focuses support in the following areas:

 Veterans in our program are required to continue their formal education in line with their capabilities and goals.
 Education must be through a VA approved school.

 We facilitate the identification of potential mentors and introductions to individuals who can assist in professional planning and personal and career development throughout the program term and as alumni.

 During the program and as alumni, the Sentinels are presented with various networking opportunities to further their career path and can be introduced to prospective employers.